-Figure SA-02.32 Non load investment expenditure
+Figure SA-04.33 Non load investment expenditure

-- 4.14.
+- 4.17.
 Our asset replacement programme remains focused on removing assets in poorest condition, informed by data collected during inspections.
-It is on track to deliver NASD targets. - 4.15.
+It is on track to deliver and exceed regulatory Network Asset Secondary Deliverables targets. - 4.18.
 Asset replacement expenditure is lower than allowances in each of our four DNOs, with volumes across asset categories varying where network requirements have been identified to be different to forecast.
-For example: - West Midlands higher volumes of Ring Main Units (RMUs) with lower than forecast volumes of LV poles, HV poles and overhead conductors - East Midlands higher volumes of RMUs and 132kV transformers with lower than forecast volumes of LV poles, HV poles and 33kV underground cable - South Wales higher volumes of 33kV transformers with lower than forecast volumes of LV poles and HV overhead line conductor replacement - South West lower expenditure on overhead line conductor across various voltages and 33kV cable replacement. - 4.16.
-Areas where there are overspends include: - Refurbishment (no secondary deliverable impact) where we have carried out more standalone replacement of protection relays - Refurbishment (secondary deliverable impact) where we have carried out refurbishment of leaking fluid filled cable joints and replacement of tap-changers on transformers - Overhead line clearances where we have been dealing with more ground clearance issues identified on the network. - 4.17.
+For example: - West Midlands higher volumes of Ring Main Units (RMUs) and LV cable with lower than forecast volumes of LV poles, HV poles and overhead conductors - East Midlands higher volumes of RMUs and 132kV underground cable with lower than forecast volumes of LV poles, HV poles and 33kV underground cable - South Wales higher volumes of ring main units being offset by lower than forecast volumes of LV poles, HV poles and HV overhead line conductor replacement - South West higher than forecast expenditure on RMUs and LV pillars offset by lower expenditure on overhead line conductor across various voltages.

+- 4.19.
+Areas where there are overspends include: - Refurbishment (no secondary deliverable impact) where we have carried out more standalone replacement of protection relays - Refurbishment (secondary deliverable impact) where we have carried out refurbishment of leaking fluid filled cable joints and replacement of tap-changers on transformers - Overhead line clearances where we have been dealing with ground clearance issues identified on the network. - 4.20.
 These additional costs have been offset by underspends on major civils work (noting that more has been spent on civils repairs and maintenance).

-- 4.18.
+All these factors have been incorporated into our processes for developing the RIIO-ED2 plans. - 4.21.
 There has also been a reduction in diversions associated with rail electrification where changes to government plans have delayed or cancelled electrification projects, causing an underspend in the first six years of RIIO-ED1.
-We have previously agreed with Ofgem that £93 million (20/21 prices) of our Totex allowance related to rail electrification will be 'handed back'; this is factored into the revised allowances in the last three years of RIIO-ED1. - 4.19.
+We have previously agreed with Ofgem that £93 million (20/21 prices) of our Totex allowance related to rail electrification will be 'handed back'; this is factored into the revised allowances in the last three years of RIIO-ED1.
+There continues to be uncertainty on rail electrification heading into RIIO-ED2 and therefore, we are not requesting any new ex-ante allowances in RIIO-ED2 and propose that future requirements are addressed under uncertainty mechanisms. - 4.22.
 For Operational IT and Telecoms, there is lower expenditure in RIIO-ED1 to date.
-This is partly due to re-phasing due to ongoing re-evaluation of requirements as a result of work on DSO functions, plus in future years there will be increasing investment in load balancers/web application firewall (WAF) technology to address internet based cyber threats.
+This is partly due to re-phasing due to ongoing re-evaluation of requirements as a result of work on DSO functions and work required to address internet based cyber threats.
 By the end of RIIO-ED1, we expect to outturn in line with allowances in this activity.
+Our programme for the remainder of RIIO-ED1 will ensure our operational IT and telecoms systems are ready to respond to the investment, challenges and opportunities at the start of RIIO-ED2.